List of Wu-Tang Clan affiliates: Warcloud / The Holocaust

 Born Anthony Creston Brown (March 10, 1979 – December 29, 2024), Warcloud was a west coast Wu-Tang Clan affiliate and former member of the group Black Knights (when he was known as Holocaust, the Signs of Hell's Winter).

 He was known by the aliases Holocaust, Alcatraz and Robot Tank.
 He released five albums: Nightmares That Surface from Shallow Sleep, Smuggling Booze in the Graveyard, Blue Sky Black Death Presents: The Holocaust in collaboration with production duo Blue Sky Black Death, Theatre of Pain, in collaboration with American Poets 2099, and Holocaust as Robot Tank - The Signs of Hells Winter.
 Since 2019 he was releasing albums independently online.
 He died on December 29, 2024, at the age of 45.

+Young Dirty Bastard

+Young Dirty Bastard is Ol' Dirty Bastard's eldest son.
+He toured with the Wu-Tang Clan during their 2007 tours.
+Under the guidance of his uncle, RZA, he has recorded three mixtapes.
+He was also featured on Brand Nubian member Lord Jamar's debut solo album The 5% Album, on the track "Young Godz", together with GZA's son Young Justice and Lord Jamar's son Young Lord.
+Young Dirty Bastard released his first album in 2011 entitled Food Stamp Celebrity Vol. 1.

+He released his single Welfare on November 15, 2011.
+He continues to tour with the Wu-Tang Clan, spreading the legacy of his father, O.D.B.
+He is featured on Gore Elohim's album "Electric Lucifer".
+YDB also was featured in Mike ADHD's "Frag Out" music video.
+As of 2022, Young Dirty Bastard continues to tour with the Wu-Tang Clan, with featured appearances on the New York State of Mind tour alongside Nas and Busta Rhymes.

 Singers

 Allah Real

-An Al Green-style singer who was featured on RZA's Birth of a Prince.
+An Al Green-style singer who was featured on RZA's 2003 studio album Birth of a Prince.
 He made appearances on Ghostface Killah's The Pretty Toney Album, Masta Killa's debut No Said Date as well as both Mathematics albums.
 He released his mixtape Real Estate in 2005 through CHAMBERMUSIK.
 He was born on December 29, 1955, and died on March 14, 2018, aged 62.